 In January 2019, Konica Minolta joined RE100, a global leadership initiative that brings together businesses committed to sourcing 100% renewable energy for their operations.
 Konica Minolta aims to procure 100% of the power used in its own business activities from renewable energy sources by 2050.
-By doing so, Konica Minolta will accelerate its efforts to achieve Eco Vision 2050 while also helping to reduce global CO2 emissions by expanding the use of renewable energy.
+By doing so, Konica Minolta will accelerate its efforts to achieve Eco Vision 2050 while also helping to reduce global CO_2 emissions by expanding the use of renewable energy.
 As a medium-term step toward achievement of its long-term goal, Konica Minolta set an internal target of sourcing renewable electricity for 30% of its electricity use by 2030.
 The Group will start reviewing its power procurement contracts one-by-one at production sites and sales sites, starting with countries and regions where renewable electricity is relatively widespread, and begin switching over those sites to renewable electricity where it is possible.
-In fiscal 2019, the renewable electricity usage ratio1 was raised to 5.3%.
+In fiscal 2020, the renewable electricity usage ratio^{1} increased to 6.5%.
 At Konica Minolta Business Technologies (Wuxi) Co., Ltd., one of Konica Minolta's MFP production sites in China, 100% of the energy consumed has come from renewable energy sources since 2020.
-In January 2020, the company installed a solar power generating system (25,000 m2 footprint, 1.7 MW power generating capacity), accounting for about 16%2 of power usage and, at the same time, it switched the source of the remaining power to power purchased with green power certificates.3 As a result, the manufacturing site now sources 100% of its energy from renewable sources.
+In January 2020, the company installed a solar power generating system (25,000 m2 footprint, 1.7 MW power generating capacity), accounting for about $22\%^{22}$ of power usage and, at the same time, it switched the source of the remaining power to power purchased with green power certificates.^{3} As a result, the manufacturing site now sources 100% of its energy from renewable sources.
 It is the second Konica Minolta Business Technologies facility in China to achieve this milestone, following the Dongguan site in January 2019.
+In addition, in February 2021 Konica Minolta Mechatronics built a new factory in Toyokawa, Aichi Prefecture.
+A solar power generation system with a footprint of 2,632m2 and a power generation capacity of 500kW was installed at completion, and it is intended to provide approximately 17% (estimate) of electricity used.